danielscholl/iac-tsi-quickstart/README.md

 You can use the [Windfarm Simulator](https://tsiclientsample.azurewebsites.net/windFarmGen.html) to generate data to the `Ingest` Event Hub.

-Examples of how to model the data in TSI are located here [https://github.com/danielscholl/iot-tsi-api](https://github.com/danielscholl/iot-tsi-api)
+Examples of how to model the data in TSI are located in this sample [iot-tsi-api](https://github.com/danielscholl/iot-tsi-api) repository.